Georgina Chandler

 It was an honour for ZSL to be represented by three incredible female conservationists from Colombia, especially with all eyes on the country during this event.
 These are just a small example of some of the astounding work of our EDGE fellows who wave the flag for innovation and discovery to save the world’s Evolutionarily Distinct (ED) and Globally Endangered (GE) species.

-Honestly, I didn’t need any extra motivation, but this experience really ignited even more enthusiasm for restoring the UK’s lost biodiversity and species.
+The highs and the lows of the negotiations always leave me reflective but also more determined than before to advocate for the species and ecosystems we all depend on.
 I hope all the attendees at COP16 are left with a similar fire in their hearts for restoring vital landscapes, ecosystems, and species, especially those already deliberating at the ongoing Climate COP29 negotiations.
 Let’s keep this momentum going towards COP17 in Armenia and create a world where wildlife can truly thrive!